 Recurrent hypoglycemia shifts thresholds for the autonomic symptoms and counterregulatory responses to lower glucose levels, leading to hypoglycemic unawareness.
 Under these circumstances, the first manifestation of hypoglycemia is neuroglycopenia, placing pts at risk of being unable to treat themselves.

 Diagnosis of the hypoglycemic mechanism is critical for choosing a treatment that prevents recurrent hypoglycemia (Fig. 24-1).
 Urgent treatment is often necessary in pts with suspected hypoglycemia.
 Nevertheless, blood should be drawn at the time of symptoms, whenever possible before the administration of glucose, to allow documentation of hypoglycemia as the cause of symptoms.
 If the glucose level is low and the cause of hypoglycemia is unknown, additional assays should be performed on blood obtained at the time of a low plasma glucose.
 These should include insulin, proinsulin, C-peptide, sulfonylurea levels, cortisol, and ethanol.
-In the absence of documented spontaneous hypoglycemia, overnight fasting or food deprivation during observation in the outpatient setting will sometimes elicit hypoglycemia and allow ...
+In the absence of documented spontaneous hypoglycemia, overnight fasting or food deprivation during observation in the outpatient setting will sometimes ...